Discover Valentia Island

 Keep an eye out for seabirds, seals, and even dolphins along the way.

-Follow your tour with a sweet treat at Valentia Island Ice Cream
+Get road ready with a sweet treat at Valentia Island Ice Cream

 After your harbour tour, indulge in a well-earned treat at Valentia Island Ice Cream, known for its rich, creamy, and delicious handmade ice cream.
 Made using milk from the island’s own dairy farm, each scoop is bursting with natural flavour, making this the perfect stop to refresh and savour a taste of Valentia.